bvbohnen/x4-projects/extensions/sn_script_profiler/readme.md

 * If the game is paused, the profiler game-timer will pause as well (eg. paused time doesn't count down the 1-minute periods), though it will continue to measure time spent on any cues that fire during the pause.
   - This may be adjusted in future versions.
 * Timestamps add significant overhead if many scripts are being profiled at once, which may influence script behavior if the fps dips too low.
-  - This will tend to lead to the 60-second profile gatherings being delayed significantly, which will be reported by the python host server.
   - Limit scripts being profiled if this occurs.
   - More likely to be a problem in SETA mode.
   - Not observed to be a problem in vanilla without SETA.